 - heading 6 Ctrl+6

-There has been some confusion regarding the insertion of new lines in TYPO3.
-By default, Enter inserts a blank line (or new paragraph).
+There has been some confusion regarding the insertion of new lines in CMS.
+By default, Enter inserts a paragraph break (a blank line).